Project Award Amount: $40,000

 Please write your proposal following the instructions listed below and create one single pdf file.
 Do not include form fields in your pdf document.

-Proposal Length: Maximum 6 pages, including figures and tables, excluding table of contents and literature cited.
+Proposal Length: Maximum 6 pages, including figures and tables, excluding table of contents, literature cited, and community engagement component, if applicable.

 Format Requirements: Arial font; 11pt; minimum 0.5 inch for all margins; no appendices; include page numbers and table of contents.